 Instructional designers responsible to develop DGR training program for all categories

-Airlines training specialists and instructional designers for categories 5, 8, 9, 10, 11, 12 might be interested in attending the Dangerous Goods Instructional Techniques.
+Airlines training specialists and instructional designers for categories 5, 8, 9, 10, 11, 12 might be interested in attending IATA's Dangerous Goods Instructional Techniques course

 An IATA Certificate of Completion is awarded to participants obtaining a grade of 80% or higher on all exercises and exams.
 A special distinction is awarded to participants obtaining a grade of 90% or higher.